Background pattern

 No special storage conditions are required.

-Do not use Mepivacaine B. Braun 10 mg/ml after the expiration date shown on thecontainer (after CAD).
-The expiration date is the last day of the month indicated.
+Do not use Mepivacaine B. Braun 10 mg/ml after the expiry date stated on the packaging (after EXP).
+The expiry date is the last day of the month indicated.

-The contents of the ampoules must be used immediately after opening.
-Once opened, discard any unused portion of the solution.
+The contents of the ampoules should be used immediately after opening.
+Once opened, discard the unused portion of the solution.
 For single use only.
-Do not use this medication if you observe particles.
+Do not use this medicine if you notice particles.

 Per 1ml